cwpearson/libscope/README.md

 * [spdlog logging library](https://github.com/gabime/spdlog)

 This work was started at the University of Illinois with Professor Wen-Mei Hwu's IMPACT research group in collaboration with IBM's T. J. Watson Research as the SCOPE project.
+This project reworks the SCOPE framework as a library.

 The [Comm|Scope](github.com/c3sr/comm_scope) multi-GPU communication benchmarking tool uses this library.